 Hiring an Internal Team

-When deciding to hire an internal marketing team, your company should be prepared to hire anywhere from 2-5 employees to start, keeping in mind that the department could expand in the future due to increased marketing efforts or company growth.
+When deciding to hire an internal marketing team, your company should be prepared to hire anywhere from two to five employees to start, keeping in mind that the department could expand in the future due to increased marketing efforts or company growth.

 Don’t be afraid to ask for certifications, portfolios, hiring projects, or even working interviews when deciding to hire an internal team.
 This can help ensure you are getting the right fit for your needs.